Introduction: Folded Horn Passive Phone Speaker

 The second picture shows the hole which will be right behind the speaker phone to channel the sound into the throat of the horn.

 No scientific calculations were done in designing this passive speaker.
 I arbitrarily chose a size which would suit my Samsung Galaxy S2 phone, en then fitted the horn in that size by trial and error.
-Maybe a more scientific approach would have produced a better sound, but I don't have the necessary skills or knowledge.

 Step 3: The Measurements